Hapa zome decorations

 This activity can be very effective but some types of leaves don’t seem to work so well – so we recommend doing some testing before you do it with a group.

-If you don’t have drilled discs use a palm drill to make holes so you can make pendants or hanging decorations.
+If you don’t have drilled discs use a palm drill to make holes (see our 'drill a wooden disc' activity) so you can make pendants or hanging decorations.

 Place your disc or piece of wood onto a firm base and place a leaf on top.